 The common terminal is slightly darker than the travelers and serves one of two purposes depending on their position.
 In most cases, it accepts the incoming black wire from the power source.
 It also connects to the black wire leading to the light fixture.
-You should never mix up these wires.
-Otherwise, you may have a spark or a dangerous situation.
+We should never mix up these wires.
+Otherwise, We may have a spark or a dangerous situation.
 And if you’re not sure, you should always consult a wiring diagram before attempting any electrical repairs.

 Why do I have 3 wires on my light switch?

-Before you can begin working on your light switch, make sure that it is off.
+Before we can begin working on your light switch, make sure that it is off.
 If you don’t know which breaker feeds the switch, turn it on and test it.
 The red wire connects all the switches together.
 This means that you have a three or four-way switch.
 Alternatively, you may have three individual light switches.
 Then, each switch can control one of these lights.

 You can easily replace a light switch by following a few simple steps.
 To do this, you need to turn off the power and unscrew the switch’s plate and box.
 Most modern switches have screw terminals on the sides and wire holes in the back.
 You can loosen these wires with a standard screwdriver.
 To install a new switch, first remove the old one.
 Then, install the new one.

 To replace a light switch, you’ll need to follow the wiring diagram.
 The white wire is usually the neutral wire.
 The black wire is the hot wire.
 The white wire is the neutral wire.
 The white wire should be the same color.
-If it’s not, you can use a nut and wire washer to attach the new switch.
+If it’s not, you can use a nut and wire nut to attach the new switch.
 A screw washer is a good tool to use when you’re working on a light switch.